Hello, Linux

 /home/ubuntu/new

-When you run commands that involve a file or directory, you can always give a full path, which starts with a / and contains the entire directory tree up until the file or directory you are interested in.
-For example, if my home directory is /home/ubuntu, I can run
+tree up until the file or directory you are interested in.
+For example, if my home directory is

 cd /home/ubuntu